Why disproportionate screaming arguments with your loved ones make for good narrative substance.

 Bigger is better

 There’s a myth in the human brain that suggests to us that if something is bigger than another thing, then it is better than the other thing.
 Somewhere in the primeval world, ancient caveman, squatting over a small fire, considered the following: Bigger fire would allow cooking of more food.
 Cooking more food equals more fed people, more fed people equals less death, less death equals longer lives, therefore a bigger fire and more food equals better.
 And then, possibly: more food equals less starvation, ergo bigger spear equals easier hunting equals more food .
 As anybody who has ever had sex with a horse has come to realise, this is not a universal constant.
 But we still find it pervading in the modern world.
 It certainly makes marketers lives easier and stands testament to the idea that we’re still dumb apes convinced that an increase in the scale of a thing corresponds to an increase in quality.
-It’s quite pitiful.
+We are quite pitiful.

-So why not focus on the house?
+So why not focus on the Crooked God Machine‘s house?
 Because a rundown house full of familial drama, even considering a demonic tv set, the father, and other dysfunctional family relationships, is still too drab and too small.
 The conflict between the sister and her brother, her taking on the role of simultaneously the mother and the carer for her mother and resenting her brother’s absence from this responsibility, then his taking her place to look after these new muttering zombie talker pieces, doesn’t have the glamour and scale of blood raining from the sky.
 It’s the kind of argument you may have had with a member of your own family.
 Until you realise that at some point blood raining from the sky stops having an impact.

 Spectacle is present in the rest of the story.
 You don’t have to think too hard about it and nobody is going to complain about monsters, plague ships, weekend apocalypses and the exhibition of a society destroying itself.
 Sit back, grab a drink, the show is about to start.